engrit-illinois/hot-to-install-a-custom-powershell-module/README.md

 # Summary
-Brief instructions on installing a custom powershell module
+Brief instructions on installing a custom powershell module.

 # Details
 PowerShell modules are very powerful and can be quite complex.
 However most custom PowerShell modules I create simply contain a single standalone function (i.e. cmdlets).
 As such, to install them, it is sufficient to simply download the relevant module file (PSM1 file), and place it in a subdirectory of your PowerShell profile directory, where the subdirectory is named after the module.
 This will cause the PowerShell console to automatically load the module when starting, and to auto-load the module when calling it, even if the file wasn't present when starting the console.